-Florida Anchor & Barrier: offers retrofit services that bring your Mobile Home hurricane anchors up to code.
+Florida Anchor & Barrier: performs retrofit services that bring your Mobile Home hurricane anchors up to code and keeps your family safe.

 Mobile Home Carports also need special strapping to prevent damage from wind.

 Are your hurricane anchors up to code?
-We’ll find out, and protect your mobile / manufactured home by retro-fitting your stabilizers to meet current Florida standards for Manufactured and Mobile Homes.
+We’ll inspect your mobile home, and make sure your manufactured home is retro-fitting your stabilizers to meet current Florida standards for Manufactured and Mobile Homes.

 - We replace rusted anchors on your mobile home